segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ##### Are user deletions and suppression supported?

 User deletions are not supported in Data Lakes, however user suppression is supported.
+[Contact us](http://segment.com/contact) for user suppression requests.

 ##### How does Data Lakes handle schema evolution?